sconn823/Obsidian/Missions/Day 3.md

 ## Evacuating the [[Lead balloon]]
 [[Rurik Eversharp]] will explain that he's taking the lead balloon on recon, and the players will have to move all of their belongings to a nearby inn, the [[Spotted Frog]]

+## New Mission
+[[Ambassador Rubin Obar]] will ask the Marked Men to head east in order to investigate the mysterious [[Steel Obelisk]] that has risen up seemingly over night.
 ## Heading through the jungle

 Group will leave early in the humid dewey morning.